Encoding classical information into quantum resources: Applications

-In the simplest case of a two-qubit system we can recover the asymptotic rate for super-dense coding~\cite{bennett1992communication}: if $\rho_{AB}$ is a pure product state, we can encode only a single bit per a copy of $\rho_{AB}$ by operating on $A$; but if $\rho_{AB}$ is one of the four Bell states, we can encode 2 bits per copy, since local operations can map between all Bell states.
-More generally, the above optimal encoding rate recovers the known asymptotic result obtained first for qubit systems in Ref.~\cite{bowen2001classical}, and then generalised to qudits in Ref.~\cite{hiroshima2001optimal}, but also yields the second order asymptotic correction term.
+In the simplest case of a two-qubit system, Corollary~\ref{cor:superdense} recovers the asymptotic rate for super-dense coding~\cite{bennett1992communication}: if $\rho_{AB}$ is a pure product state, we can encode only a single bit per a copy of $\rho_{AB}$ by operating on $A$; but if $\rho_{AB}$ is one of the four Bell states, we can encode 2 bits per copy, since local operations can map between all Bell states.
+More generally, the optimal encoding rate from Corollary~\ref{cor:superdense} recovers the known asymptotic result obtained first for qubit systems in Ref.~\cite{bowen2001classical}, and then generalised to qudits in Refs.~\cite{hiroshima2001optimal,horodecki2001classical}, but also yields the second order asymptotic correction term.
+As such, it complements the results of Ref.~\cite{datta2014second}, where the second order corrections for super-dense coding were derived under the simplifying assumption of product encodings (but without assuming unitality).
+Since the obtained expressions are identical, our result proves that no amount of correlated encodings into many copies of the system will improve the encoding rate if one is limited to unital channels.
 Also, using again the splitting from Eq.~\eqref{eq:splitting}, we find that the amount of information that can be encoded via global unitaries in $N$ copies of a state $\rho_{AB}$ is equal to the amount of information that can be encoded in $\rho_{AB}$ via local unitaries on $A$ plus the amount of information that can be encoded unitarily in $\rho_B$:

+Finally, it is clear from Corollary~\ref{cor:superdense} that the states that are asymptotically optimal for super-dense coding are pure states with a maximally mixed marginal, i.e., maximally entangled states.